aidan-waite/underdog-dev-questions/js/wordplay/readme.md

 ## Where is my answer?

 `wordplay-solutions.js` logs to the console, so you can open developer tools to see its output.
+Here's how it looks in Chrome on a Mac:

 ![Chrome dev tools example showing console](chrome-dev-tools-example.png)